Scaling AI to enterprise requires unlearning everything

 Your pilot started with a real problem and built a solution fast.
 But only about 20% of organizations achieve enterprise-level impact from AI.
 Your pilot solved one problem.
 Enterprise needs a system that solves hundreds.

 Your pilot team made decisions in Slack.
 Enterprise doesn’t run that way.
 It needs documentation that survives when your best engineer leaves, and formal approval processes that feel slow but prevent the kind of mistakes that make headlines.
-One model making biased decisions in production can cost more than your entire AI budget.
+Mind you, one model making biased decisions in production can cost more than your entire AI budget.

 That’s the required shift.
 From proving something works to making it work consistently, safely, and measurably across the whole organization.